chikkkit/skan/README.md

 Custom basis functions should accept two parameters: the input value `x` and a unique learnable parameter `k` (keep this order of parameters).
 It is important to ensure that the basis function supports NumPy broadcasting operations and only uses libraries built on NumPy (such as PyTorch).

 ### Reference
-[1] LSS-SKAN: Efficient Kolmogorov–Arnold Networks based on Single-Parameterized Function(submited to arxiv)
+[1] Chen Z, Zhang X. LSS-SKAN: Efficient Kolmogorov-Arnold Networks based on Single-Parameterized Function[J]. arXiv preprint arXiv:2410.14951, 2024.